-- 。When FMO judges that the customer is "unlikely to pay" its credit obligation to FMO and IRC decides on a specific impairment on a loan (Stage 3); - 。 Loans with interest, principal or fee payments that are past due for more than 90 days (Stage 3); - one of the loans is classified as non-performing due to criteria mentioned above, all loans of the customer will be identified as non-performing (Stage 3); - o Forborne exposures which are economically performing but are still in probation (curing) period due to Regulatory Standards (Stage 2).
+- When FMO judges that the customer is "unlikely to pay" its credit obligation to FMO and IRC decides on a specific impairment on a loan (Stage 3); - .
+Loans with interest, principal or fee payments that are past due for more than 90 days (Stage 3); - One of the loans is classified as non-performing due to criteria mentioned above, all loans of the customer will be identified as non-performing (Stage 3); - Forborne exposures which are economically performing but are still in probation (curing) period due to Regulatory Standards (Stage 2).
 Probation period before returning to performing status is one year; - Additional forbearance measures are applied for forborne performing loans which have exited the NPL probation (Stage 2); - Performing forborne loans which have exited the NPL probation period have past due amounts for more than 30 days (Stage 2).

-The Fund's NPL ratio increased from 45.4% (2020) to 61.9% (2021), mainly due to additional impairments.
+The Fund's NPL ratio decreased from 61.9% (2021) to 51.6% (2022).